pypa/packaging.python.org/source/guides/using-testpypi.rst

     $ pip install --index-url https://test.pypi.org/simple/ your-package

 If you want to allow pip to also pull other packages from PyPI you can specify ``--extra-index-url`` to point to PyPI.
-This useful when the package you're testing has dependencies:
+This is useful when the package you're testing has dependencies:

 .. code::